Tool for generating a principal component analysis (PCA) plot from multiBamCoverage or multiBigwigSummary output.

 $ deepTools2.0/bin/plotPCA -in readCounts.npz \ -o PCA_readCounts.png \ -T "PCA of read counts"

 After perfoming the PCA on the values supplied as the input,

 plotPCA will sort the principal components according to the amount of variability of the data that they explain.
 Based on this, you will obtain two plots:

-- the eigenvalues of the top two principal components
+- the values of the top two principal components per sample

-- the Scree plot for the top five principal components where the bars represent the amount of variability explained by the individual factors and the red line traces the amount of variability is explained by the individual components in a cumulative manner
+- the Scree plot for the top five principal components where the bars represent the eigenvalues and the red line traces the variability that is explained by the individual components